tenkeyseven/LLM-Voice2MeetingSummary/README.md

 ## Usage

 1. Prepare the voice recording in .wav format.
-2. Run the voice segmentation script and follow the instructions to set time spots for switching between colleagues and leaders.
+2. Run the voice segmentation script and follow the instructions to set time spots for switching between speakers.
 3. Once the segmentation is complete, run the summary generation script using LLM to obtain the meeting summary.

 Please note that the OpenAI API access is required for the LLM model.
 Ensure that you have the necessary credentials and permissions.